khaors/geocompr/main.md

 - **sf** function names are relatively consistent and intuitive (all begin with `st_`)

 Due to such advantages some spatial packages (including **tmap**, **mapview** and **tidycensus**) have added support for **sf**.
-However, it will take many years for many packages to transition, and some packages will never switch.
+However, it will take many years for most packages to transition and some will never switch.
 Fortunately these can still be used in a workflow based on `sf` objects, by converting them to the `Spatial` class used in **sp**: